-In this article, we answer the most basic of such a resource theory questions: what are the conditions under which two pure quantum states can be converted one to the other reversibly and thus are equivalent under symmetric operations?
+In this article, we answer the most basic of such resource theory questions: what are the conditions under which two quantum states can be converted one to the other reversibly under symmetric operations?
 What are the conditions if the conversion is not required to be reversible?
 What are the conditions under which many copies of one state can be (approximately) reversibly interconverted to many copies of another and what is the rate of interconversion?
-Such questions have been considered previously for asymmetry, for instance in Refs.~\cite{GS07,GMS09,TGS11}.
-However, whereas previous work attacked the problem for one ore few parameter symmetry groups, most of our results apply to arbitrary compact Lie groups and finite groups.
+We consider only interconversion of pure quantum states in this article.
+Such questions have been considered previously, for instance in Refs.~\cite{GS07,GMS09,TGS11}.
+However, whereas previous work attacked the problem for one or two particular symmetry groups, most of our results apply to arbitrary compact Lie groups and finite groups.
 Our results are therefore of much greater generality and this generality clarifies how they ought to be interpreted.
-The tools we have developed for answering these basic questions are also likely to be useful in developing the resource theory of asymmetry.

-It is worth pointing out a few more motivations for a systematic study of the asymmetry properties of states.
-One is the study of symmetry-breaking.
-For instance, if an asymmetric phenomenon is observed and there are different candidates for its origin, such as an asymmetric perturbation in the Hamiltonian or fluctuations induced by an asymmetric state of the environment, then having a framework for quantifying the asymmetry of a state and characterizing different classes thereof can be useful in judging the relative likelihood of these different explanations.